My rejected manuscript

 My response: The reviewer of my paper implies, as it was argued in the debate [1], that the body of MicroPK data with pure RNGs be truncated into smaller parts, which are conveniently tagged according to a property of the database (the size of the study), and to separately analyze smaller parts of the database.
 In that sense, a selection of data will be introduced, and many interpretations will be individually offered for the MicroPK hypothesis for each subdivision of the database as if it wasn't the only hypothesis to be tested.

-As discussed in my paper, in studies of smaller size (often generating bits at a slower rate), there is a higher risk of introducing biases during the collection of data (often to satisfy the expectations of the experimenters [2]).
 Those who adhere to such database fragmentation instinctively understand or have first-hand experience with the stronger effects expected in small-size MicroPK studies.
 So, they emphasize the need to treat small-size studies separately.
-Yes, small studies tend to show higher MicroPK scores, but this is not because some direct Mind-Matter Interaction manifests better in such small studies [3].
+Yes, small studies tend to show higher MicroPK deviations from chance (50%), but this is not because some direct Mind-Matter Interaction manifests better in such small studies.

 My paper presents the analysis of MicroPK data with pure RNGs as a whole, as the question under the microscope is only to investigate "the MicroPK effect with true Random Number Generators".
 Fragmentation of the database is equivalent to data manipulation, and this is my answer to why such 'alternative approaches' are not viable.